Skip to content

 Applicants follow these steps to request resources through an active call:

-1. Navigate to the active round under the relevant call.
+1. Navigate to the active call in the public calls listing.

 3. Fill in the required fields.